 Credit risk primarily arises from investments in debt securities and from trading derivative products.
-The Fund's exposure to credit risk arises from potential default of the counterpart, with a maximum exposure equal to the carrying amount of the financial assets.
-Other credit risk arises from cash and cash equivalents, term deposits with banks and amounts due from brokers.
-At 30 June 2023 and 30 June 2022, all receivables, amounts due from brokers, cash and cash equivalents, term deposits with banks with a credit rating of A-1 or higher are either callable on demand or due to be settled within 6 months.
+The Fund's exposure to credit risk arises from potential default of the counterparty, with a maximum exposure equal to the carrying amount of the financial assets.
+Other credit risk arises from cash and cash equivalents, deposits with banks and amounts due from brokers.
+At 30 June 2023 and 30 June 2022, all receivables, amounts due from brokers, cash and cash equivalents are either callable on demand or due to be settled within 6 months.
 Management considers the probability of default to be close to zero as these instruments have a low risk of default and the counterparties have a strong capacity to meet their contractual obligations in the near term.
 As a result, no loss allowance has been recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Fund.
-The Fund does not invest in derivative products.